When you’re building or buying a chicken coop, there are all kinds of features you’ll want to pay attention to.

 How many nest boxes does it have?
 What about the roosting bars?
 Is it big enough for all of your chickens?

 One feature that many people tend to overlook is how well the chicken coop is ventilated.
-If your chicken coop is not well-ventilated, your chickens can suffer some pretty serious consequences.
+If your chicken coop does not have enough ventilation, your chickens can suffer some pretty serious consequences, especially in wet weather and hot summer months.

 Here are some tips for ventilating your chicken coop – as well as how you can get it done in a flash.